Compound Interest Calculator

 Interest Rate

-How long you plan to keep your deposit.
+How long do you plan to keep your deposit?

 Compounding

-How often the accumulated interests are added to the base of the future accrual of interest.
+How often are the accumulated interests added to the base of the future interest accrual?
 The more frequent the compounding the bigger the growth of the future value.

 Tax rate